 Anderson is a somewhat small city located in the state of California.
 With a population of 10,217 people and five constituent neighborhoods, Anderson is the 417th largest community in California.

-Unlike some cities, Anderson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Anderson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anderson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Anderson is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Anderson who work in office and administrative support (19.97%), sales jobs (14.95%), and personal care services (8.04%).

 As is often the case in a small city, Anderson doesn't have a public transportation system that people use for their commute.

 The citizens of Anderson have a very low rate of college education: just 7.36% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Anderson in 2010 was $16,788, which is low income relative to California and the nation.
 This equates to an annual income of $67,152 for a family of four.

 Anderson is a very ethnically-diverse city.
 The people who call Anderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anderson residents report their race to be White, followed by Native American.
 Anderson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.24% of the city’s residents.
 Important ancestries of people in Anderson include German, English, Italian, and French .

 The most common language spoken in Anderson is English.
 Other important languages spoken here include Spanish and Japanese.